Women Talking (film): Accolades

-Polley received the Telluride Film Festival Silver Medallion tribute award.
-Composer Hildur Guðnadóttir received a tribute award at the 2022 Toronto International Film Festival.
-At the 95th Academy Awards the film was nominated for Best Picture and Polley won the award for Best Adapted Screenplay.
-It was also nominated for Best Screenplay and Best Original Score at the 80th Golden Globe Awards, Best Ensemble Cast of a Motion Picture at the 29th Screen Actors Guild Awards, and received 6 nominations at the 28th Critics' Choice Awards, including Best Picture.
+Polley won the Telluride Film Festival Silver Medallion Tribute Award.
+Composer Hildur Guðnadóttir received a Tribute Award at the 2022 Toronto International Film Festival.
+At the 95th Academy Awards, the film was nominated for Best Picture with Polley winning Best Adapted Screenplay.
+It was also nominated for Best Screenplay and Best Original Score at the 80th Golden Globe Awards, Best Ensemble Cast of a Motion Picture at the 29th Screen Actors Guild Awards, and received six nominations at the 28th Critics' Choice Awards, including Best Picture and winning Best Adapted Screenplay.
+The film also received three nominations at the 38th Independent Spirit Awards and was the recipient of the Robert Altman Award, which is given to the film's director, casting director and ensemble cast.

+It was a nominee for Best Direction in a Feature Film at the 2023 Directors Guild of Canada awards.